 How do I see my contributions to Family Tree?

-How do I merge duplicates in my private space in Family Tree?
+How do I merge duplicates of living or confidential people that I added to Family Tree?

 Can I add memories about my living relatives to Family Tree?